If you have seen the Popup Book tutorial for Cinema 4D by Robert Leger and want to know how to solve the problem in the mathematical way read below.

 after some steps, I found:

-when alpha is fixed (YA fixed) this is an equation of a line (r):
+When alpha is fixed (YA fixed) this is an equation of a line (r).
+For YA>0:

 The intersection of the two equations gives two solutions.
 I”ll choose the solution with YB>0.